Vinsi/ios-team/docs/objective_c_style_guide.md

 ## Variables

-Except custom setters and getters instance variables should be avoid.
+Except custom setters and getters instance variables should be avoided.

 ## Properties